 Several events can trigger a DOL or IRS audit, such as employee complaints or self-reporting under the annual submission of the Form 5500.
 Often times an audit is a random event, which is why you should always be prepared.
 Listed below are several key items typically requested in an initial letter sent by the IRS … Continue reading Are You Ready for an Audit?

 Thanksgiving is my favorite holiday.
 Lots of food, football, good cheer and you don’t have to buy presents.
-It is also a time to reflect and be thankful for the good fortune in our lives, and for those who love us or have helped us … More Giving Thanks to Plan Participants, Plan Sponsors and the DOL
+It is also a time to reflect and be thankful for the good fortune in our lives, and for those who love us or have helped us in some way.
+I am thankful to many in the … Continue reading Giving Thanks to Plan Participants, Plan Sponsors and the DOL

 A summary plan description (SPD) describes the key provisions of an employer’s retirement plan and participant rights.
 SPDs must be disseminated to newly eligible participants within 120 days after a new plan is established or within 90 days after a participant becomes eligible to participate in an existing plan.
 In addition, SPDs must be disseminated … Continue reading Summary Plan Description Reminder

 At a recent Western Pension Benefit Council/ASPPA Conference the new Fiduciary Rule was reviewed.
 The new Fiduciary Rule (definition) has come under significant criticism by many industry groups and Congress, some of whom brought litigation to redefine and suspend the effect of this regulation.
 To date, the DOL shows no intent to revise their position … Continue reading ERISA Update